hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 ## Configuring Declaratively

 This is the configuration option where you use an XML configuration file.
-Hazelcast provides  the file `hazelcast.xml`.

-When you download and unzip `hazelcast-<`*version*`>.zip`, you will see a `hazelcast.xml` in the `/bin` folder.
-This is the declarative configuration file for Hazelcast.
-Part of this XML file is shown below.
+When you download and unzip `hazelcast-<version>.zip`, you will see the following files exist in `/bin` folder, which are standard XML-formatted configuration files:

+* `hazelcast.xml`: Default declarative configuration file for Hazelcast.
+The configuration in this XML file should be fine for most of the Hazelcast users.
+If not, you can tailor this XML file according to your needs by adding/removing/modifying properties.
+* `hazelcast-full-example.xml`: Configuration file which includes all Hazelcast configuration elements and attributes with their descriptions.
+It is the "superset" of `hazelcast.xml`.
+You can use `hazelcast-full-example.xml` as a reference document to learn about any element or attribute, or you can change its name to `hazelcast.xml` and start to use it as your Hazelcast configuration file.

+A part of `hazelcast.xml` is shown as an example below.

 ```xml
     <group>